 It’s no surprise that a colourful, attractive town like Brixham attracts more than its fair share of artists.
 One of the most well established artist groups is based in the heart of town overlooking the harbour.
 The Strand Art Gallery is one of the oldest and largest galleries in Devon.
 It has a collection of over 400 paintings for sale, and is particularly well known for seascapes and marine art.
 The most striking feature of the gallery is that artists are busy at work there most days, and they are more than happy to be watched by the public, and asked questions about their work.

-To truly appreciate Brixham’s beauty you need to see it from the sea.
+To truly appreciate Brixham’s beauty, you need to see it from the sea.
 There are sea-wildlife cruises available and plenty of sea-fishing trips.
 A ferry right across Torbay takes 35 minutes so there is no excuse for being a landlubber.

-As a youth-worker, I regularly organise days out for teenagers, and the most consistently popular is Battlefield Live.
+As a youth worker, I regularly organise days out for teenagers, and the most consistently popular is Battlefield Live.
 If you take the best features of Laser Tag (not painful!) and Paintball (outdoors action) and combine them, you end up with Battlefield Live.
 The action takes place on a purpose built three acre site just outside Brixham.
-Once you are kitted out with camouflage overalls and a laser gun, the team organise different types of mission depending on the size of your group.
+Once you are kitted out with camouflage overalls and a laser gun, the team organise different types of missions depending on the size of your group.
 Once you pay there are no hidden costs and you can shoot your gun as many times as you like.

 For a break from all that rushing around, the shopping area of Brixham has many interesting independent shops selling all sorts of delightful knick-knacks.

 On the northern point of Brixham, overlooking the whole of Torbay, is a restored 1940’s coastal defence battery.
-Volunteers have been restoring and caring for Brixham Battery since 1999.
+Volunteers have been restoring and caring for the Brixham Battery since 1999.
 Next to the battery itself is a small museum which provides information about how these coastal batteries were used in the second world war.

-Brixham Places to eat and drink
+Places to Eat and Drink

 There are plenty of small pubs and cafes in Brixham which all attract loyal customers.
-As a dog owner I love the child-friendly, dog-friendly relaxed charm of The Guard House Cafe on Berry Head.
-This is always popular for breakfasts, Sunday lunches and their delicious sea-food chowder.
+As a dog owner, I love the child-friendly, dog-friendly relaxed charm of The Guardhouse Cafe on Berry Head.
+This is always popular for breakfasts, Sunday lunches and their delicious seafood chowder.

 A real local’s favourite is Verna’s Pepper Shack where you can sit, surrounded by Verna’s own carnival costumes, with a fine view of the harbour, eating fantastic home-cooked Jamaican cuisine.

 Brixham has a laid-back charm which keeps visitors returning year after year.
 Many fill their days with outdoor adventures and long walks, while others just like to sit back and enjoy the atmosphere of this colourful harbour town.
-The joy of Brixham is that it caters for both these groups of holiday makers, making it truly one of the jewels of South Devon.
+The joy of Brixham is that it caters for both these groups of holidaymakers, making it truly one of the jewels of South Devon.